Protecting patient privacy

 - The right to an accounting of disclosures of your medical information

-- The right to be notified if the privacy of your protected health information has been breached, as defined by HIPAA
+- The right to be notified if the privacy of your protected health information has been breached, as that is defined by HIPAA

 - The right to file a complaint with Northwell Health or the U.S. Department of Health and Human Services’ Office for Civil Rights if you feel your privacy rights have been violated

 Q: If I would like to request a copy of my medical record, what should I do?

 A: You can access the form that you must fill out to request a copy of your medical records by clicking here.
 Submit the completed form to the individual who is responsible for medical records in the facility from which you are requesting the records.

 Q: Will all of my information be included in the response to my request for medical information?

 A: Using the authorization form referenced above, you may limit the request to only specific dates of service.
 Most of the information in your medical record pertaining to those particular dates of service will be included in the response to your request.
 However, certain portions of your record, such as psychotherapy notes, may not be included in the response.